ScalablyTyped/Converter/docs/plugin.md

 ## Notes

-- Scalajs-bundler has some functionality where it picks up `npmDependencies` from your classpath.
-This plugin generates parts of the classpath, so to avoid a circular dependency that functionality is disabled.
 - You're only supposed to use the plugin once in your build.
 If you really want more than one conversion make sure to [shade](conversion-options.md#stoutputpackage) them into different packages